Bespoke and primer courses for the music business

 MUSIC LICENSING – AN OVERVIEW

-This two hour session provides a beginners guide to music licensing.
+This session provides a beginners guide to music licensing.
 It looks at how both direct and collective licensing works, when and why collective dealing is used, and at the challenges posed by the collective licensing system.

 THE DIGITAL MUSIC MARKET